 During my clinical practice at this time, as a traditional Chinese medicine Practitioner and licensed acupuncturist, I advised my patients to get some specific blood work done.

 My goal was to check on their major inflammatory markers, vitamin D status, and some other basic biochemistry markers.

 Covering these basic tests helped some of them tremendously in improving their overall health.
 The results spoke for themselves and I was hooked.

 How I ended with my Hashimoto’s Thyroiditis Diagnosis

-Due to my growing interest in functional medicine diagnostics, I had been in an insightful email exchange with a dear friend from University who recently had relocated from Australia to the US.
+Due to my growing interest in functional medicine diagnostics, I had been in an insightful email exchange with a dear friend from my University studies in Sydney, Australia.